etolabo/kumofs/README.md

 ## Overview

-kumofs is a scalabe and high-available distributed key-value store.
+kumofs is a scalabe and highly available distributed key-value store.

   - Data is replicated over multiple servers.
   - Data is partitioned over multiple servers.